aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 file (i.e. where the cell lengths and angles are in a separate `.key` file) using TINKER's utility programs.
 The connectivity information is discarded by critic2 and recalculated from scratch.

+### CASTEP inputs and outputs (cell, geom) {#c2-castep}

+Crystal geometries can be read from CASTEP input (`.cell`) files as well as from the outputs of a geometry optimization (`.geom`), from where the last structure is read.
+The system is always assumed to be a crystal.

 ### Files with other extensions